 STEP 4 — PLEASE INSERT YOUR RESOLUTION AMENDMENT BELOW.
 DOCUMENT YOUR SUGGESTED CHANGES TO THE RESOLUTION USING THE “TRACK CHANGES” FEATURE IN MICROSOFT WORD.

-Example: RESOLVED, That the American Academy of Family Physicians create policy supporting insurance coverage of acupuncture for pain control when ordered by a licensed physician or licensed collaborating advanced clinician on their practice team.
+Example: RESOLVED, That the American Academy of Family Physicians support insurance coverage of acupuncture for pain control when ordered by a licensed physician or licensed collaborating advanced clinician on their practice team.

 Insert Suggested Amendment Below: